Varo Bank Review

 Cash Deposit Fees

-When making deposits with Green Dot, there will always be a small deposit fee of up to $5.
-The fee depends on the retail location you’re using, so some might come with a lower fee than others.
+When making deposits with Green Dot, there will always be a small deposit fee of up to $5.95.
+The fee depends on your retail location, so some might charge a lower fee than others.

-If you have another bank account that allows for free cash deposits, you can always add cash to that balance then transfer it over.
+If you have another bank account allowing free cash deposits, you can always add cash to that balance and transfer it over.
 Transfers to your Varo account are always free, so even though it takes an extra step, it'll save you a few bucks.

 Cash Advance Fees